jbcodeforce/ML-studies/docs/genAI/index.md

 The largest pre-trained model in 2019 (BERT) was 330M parameters while the state-of-the-art LLM in 2023 is 540B parameters.

-A transformer-based model has an encoder component that converts the input text into embeddings (mathematical representations), and a decoder component that consumes these embeddings to emit some output text.
+A transformer-based model has an encoder component that converts the input text into embeddings (mathematical representations of the token semantic), and a decoder component that consumes these embeddings to emit some output text.
 Transformers process the entire input all at once, during the learning cycle, and therefore can be parallelized.

 Three types of transformer: